choralakari/choralakari-archive/others/ai_assisted_poems.md

 <div style="font-size: 85%;">*or Blest Triune God, we thank you, / Blest Triune God, we sing.</div>
 <div style="font-size: 85%;">**or Giving thanks in unending praise.</div>

+---
+**48\.
+Morgen kommt der Weihnachtsmann**
+Singable translation; Meter: 7.6.7.7.7.6

+Santa’s coming soon, they say,
+Bringing toys and treasure.
+Drums and trumpets, bold and bright,
+Flags that wave in morning light,
+Swords and sabers gleaming white—
+Gifts of warlike pleasure.

+Bring us toys, kind Santa dear,
+Bring them all tomorrow!
+Marching men in grand parade,
+Bears and beasts of jungle shade,
+Horses, oxen— finely made—
+Joy to chase out sorrow.

+Still, you know what we all dream,
+Know our hearts completely.
+Mom and Dad and Grandpa too,
+All of us are waiting true,
+Wishing, hoping just for you—
+Bring your wonders sweetly.

+---
+**49\.
+Campanita del Lugar**
+Singable translation; Meter: 7.6.7.7.7.6

+Little bell, so bright and clear,
+Ring in joyful wonder.
+On this night the Christ was born,
+Hope and light for all forlorn,
+Love has cast out doubt and fear,
+Ring in joyful wonder.

+Do not let your music fade,
+Sing of peace and glory.
+He was born in humble grace,
+Bringing love to every place,
+On this holy night displayed,
+Sing of peace and glory.

+Little bell, now sound your song,
+Ring with celebration.
+In a manger, soft with hay,
+Near the beasts, the King did lay,
+He has waited all night long,
+Ring with celebration.